What Does a Profit and Loss Summary Tell You?

 A profit and loss statement is a business report that shows the revenues and expenses and resulting profit or loss of a business over a specific time period.
 In some cases, this report is referred to as an income statement.
 These records provide insight as to whether a company can generate profit by increasing revenue, reducing costs or both.

 So, how do you prepare a profit and loss statement?
-Here’s a simple step-by-step process.
+We have a free profit and loss template you can use as a guideline.
+Or, follow this simple step-by-step process.

 For each row, you will have a quarterly amount then a total for the year.